5G Technology: The Concept

 - It uses the highest frequency of 28 GHz

-- It has the highest speed with less interruption
+- 5G Technology has the highest speed with less interruption

 - Provides very easy and quick transfer and process of data easily

-- It can support many devices within the same geographical area.
+- 5G Technology can support many devices within the same geographical area.